m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 Hi, I'm Emre

 I develop software to make a difference in the world.
-Thank you for taking the time to read my resume🙂
+Thank you for taking the time to read my resume.

 ### Summary

 I am an autodidact developer, having taught myself various new technologies while frequently working with start-ups.
 I love programming and crave to make a difference in the world.
+I believe I can add value to your company in reaching its objectives.

 ## [Work Experience](#work-experience)